-8.2.2.3.2 Conduct sanitary surveys of the water system at least every three years for surface water systems, as well as groundwater under the influence of surface water, and every five years for systems using groundwater, or as warranted.
-Installations will conduct more frequent sanitary surveys on the direction of the appropriate DoD medical authority or service regulations (per the requirements of TB MED 576, Sanitary Control and Surveillance of Water Supplies at Fixed Installations, AFI 48-144, Drinking Water Surveillance Program, or NAVMED P-5010-5, Manual of Naval Protective Medicine).
-Sanitary surveys consist of an on-site inspection of the water source, treatment, distribution system, finished water storage, pumping facilities and controls, monitoring and reporting data, system management and operation, and compliance with operator requirements.
+8.2.2.3.2 Conduct sanitary surveys of the water system at least every three years for surface water systems, as well as groundwater under the influence of surface water, and every five years for systems using groundwater, or as warranted.76 Sanitary surveys consist of an onsite inspection of the water source, treatment, distribution system, finished water storage, pumping facilities and controls, monitoring and reporting data, system management and operation, and compliance with operator requirements.
 Requirements for sanitary surveys state that off-installation surveys should be coordinated with the appropriate local governmental authorities.